-The Loudoun Career Fire Fighters Association has endorsed a politically mixed slate of candidates for Loudoun’s Board of Supervisors
+The Loudoun Career Fire Fighters Association has endorsed a politically mixed slate of candidates for Loudoun’s Board of Supervisors election in November.

 At the top of the ticket: incumbent County Chairwoman Phyllis J. Randall (D-At Large), credited by association with providing “tremendous support of public safety.”